 |Quad (Brooks, Hewitt, Reid, & Sulzberger)||Main Gate Courtyard and Corner of 116th St and Broadway||Barnard Hall Lobby, then to additional locations as directed|

-Should any of these locations be inaccessible, you should proceed to one of the other available areas designated for assembly.
-Once you are assembled, College officials and others will, depending on the nature of the emergency, advise members of the community of the options and resources available to them, including alternate sleeping arrangements, meals, medical treatment, communications options, and other services.
+Should any of these locations be inaccessible, proceed to one of the other available areas designated for assembly.
+Once assembled, College officials and others, depending on the nature of the emergency, will advise members of the community of the options and resources available to them, including alternate sleeping arrangements, meals, medical treatment, communications options, and other services.

-Please also understand that there are certain emergency conditions under which it is advisable that people remain inside.
-This is often referred to as “shelter in place.”
-In such instances, you will be advised by College or public safety officials to remain indoors with doors and windows closed.
-That is why it is particularly important that you follow the directions of campus officials and other public safety workers.
+Certain emergency conditions may arise under which it is advisable that people remain inside.
+This is often referred to as shelter in place.
+In such instances, you will be advised by College or community safety officials to remain indoors with doors and windows closed.
+It is important to follow the directions of campus officials and other community safety workers.

-There are a number of helpful resources available online to assist you in any personal preparations you may wish to make.
-The following are some websites that are often recommended as a good starting point for basic emergency preparations:
+There are a number of helpful resources available online to assist in any personal preparations you may wish to make.
+The following websites are a good starting point for basic emergency preparations:

 Fire & Life Safety Information